Dependency Ratio Definition

-Dependency Ratio Formula
+Dependency Ratio Explained

-As the age of the population rises, the needs of the population as a whole increase and pressure over the working-age group population increases.
+As the age of the population rises, the needs of the population as a whole increase, and pressure over the working-age group population increases.

 - Low Dependency (Say below ‘1’): It is beneficial for the economy as the population in the working-age group is in the majority.